Applying prosthetic pieces

 Most of our silicone prosthetics come with a silicone band that will help you adjust and fix the piece in place.
 Once applied, this can be removed

 using 99% acetone.
-They are created using softened Gel 10, encapsulated in cap plastic, with pigment colouring and flocking.
+They are created using softened Gel 10 or GEL 25, encapsulated in cap plastic, with pigment colouring and flocking.
 Apply the piece

 using fake-up adhesive, pros-aide or similar.
 The feathered edges can then be melted away using 99% acetone.
 Silicone prosthetics can be

-coloured using alcohol activated paints silicone paints or silicone pigments.
+coloured using alcohol activated paints, silicone paints or cream paints.

 We can also colour the piece for you at an additonal cost using silicone and alcohol activated paints.